Being a School Governor and the Importance of Governance

 Other background information about how we work

-Our governors undertake training and development to support them in their specific role, we also draw on external advisors and work within Hampshire Local Authority frameworks.
+Our governors undertake training and development to support them in their specific roles.
+We also draw on external advisers and work within Hampshire Local Authority frameworks.

-We aim to be approachable and are always pleased to hear your feedback – governors can be contacted via either of the school offices.
+We aim to be approachable and are always pleased to hear your feedback – governors can be contacted through the school offices.